 If you’re looking for a replica of your home country, just with different scenery, why spend all the money and time to get to France?
 Take in all the differences, observe, learn, and experience them.

 France is nothing like the USA in a lot of ways.
 That’s a good thing!
 How boring would the world be if we experienced the same things everywhere across the globe?
 Yes, certain things about France (or anywhere) can be maddening, but use it as a lesson to just go with the flow.

 Oh, and enjoy your trip to France!

-What France travel tips do you have to add?
+What Paris travel tips and info about etiquette in France do you have to add?

 Check out my ebook with even more France travel tips!

 PIN MY Paris etiquette for tourists post: